Florent Kaouachi: Kickboxing career

 Kaouachi was scheduled to face Ahmed Karoucha at Xtreme Fight Dionysien on June 16, 2018.
 He won the fight by unanimous decision.

 Kaouachi made his ONE Championship debut against Sergei Maslobojev at One Championship: Pursuit of Power on July 13, 2018.
 Maslobojev won the fight by unanimous decision.

-Kaouachi was scheduled to face Valery Bizyaev at Tatneft Cup on June 11, 2019.
+Kaouachi was scheduled to face Valeriy Bizyaev at Tatneft Cup on June 11, 2019.
 He lost the fight by unanimous decision.
 Kaouachi rematched Tomy Blanco at BLR Fight Sauvagerie 5 on November 30, 2019.
 He won the fight by unanimous decision.

 Kaouachi was scheduled to face Sunday Asibor K-1 Event 14 on December 4, 2021, following a two-year layoff from the sport.
 He won the fight by decision.

 Kaouachi was booked to face Kambiz Abdollahi at Cicada Fight Championship on May 21, 2022, in Dubai, United Arab Emirates, his first fight outside of France.

 Kaouachi made his second appearance under the Glory banner against Luis Tavares at Glory Rivals 2 on June 11, 2022.
 He lost the fight by a third-round knockout.
 The result was overturned to a no contest on November 24, as Tavares tested positive for a banned substance.

 After suffering his second loss under the Glory banner, Kaouachi was expected to face Mimoun Jazouli at K-1 Event Gold Edition on July 2, 2022.
 This fight was later cancelled, and Kaouachi was instead booked to make a ISKA World Cruiserweight K-1 title defense against Adam Krzysztof at BLR Fight 6 on November 26, 2022.
 He retained the title by unanimous decision.

+Kaouachi faced Mamadou Keita at Super Fight 976 on July 22, 2023.
+He won the fight by unanimous decision.